allanweber/react-mastery/hooks-useReducer-sample/README.md

-## Use-state-example
+## useReducer example

-A small application to help us understand the new useState hook
+A small project to help us understand the useReducer hook.
+We are replacing the code in our useEffect example with useReducer for state management.

 # How to fork and clone